 - Provides encouragement and “coaching” to help participants be focused and motivated on proper self-management of their chronic conditions;

-- As requested or agreed to by participants, provide reminders and/or daily check ins to promote self-management skills;
+- As requested or agreed to by participants, provide reminders and/or check ins to promote self-management skills;

 - Coordinated Care Interventions: The SASH Coordinator performs the following duties related to the coordinated care interventions provided through the SASH system: